-The IISCTM is a 12,000 sf training facility located on The University of Toledo’s Health Science Campus.
-This facility is designed to train all levels of healthcare professionals and students and incorporate interprofessional collaboration.
+The IISCTM is a 12,000 sq.ft. training facility located on The University of Toledo’s Health Science Campus.
+This facility is designed to train all levels of healthcare professionals and students and incorporates inter-professional collaboration.
 However, there was a need to schedule the training spaces more efficiently.

 The requirement to streamline the scheduling of rooms for training and meeting purposes was evident.
 Ben Stobbe, Administrative Director & Business Manager of the IISCTM, was determined to improve the scheduling and management of the facility, and he thought back to how he implemented this at another similar simulation training center.

-Stobbe decided what worked so well at his previous job – the room and resource scheduling software solution from NFS called Rendezvous – would work equally well for the IISCTM.
+Stobbe decided that what worked so well at his previous job – the room and resource scheduling software solution from NFS called Rendezvous–would work equally well for the IISCTM.
 Rendezvous not only schedules the room, it automatically releases the room when training sessions or meetings are finished thanks to sensors.
 In addition, Rendezvous offers options to set-up lighting, control temperature, lower window shades, order catering and bring remote offices into the session by video conferencing seamlessly for a timely start.

 At UT, Stobbe wanted to move away from using printed paper for the scheduling process, improve internal communications among the scheduling team, and simplify the way people made scheduling requests and invited attendees – all of which can be done through Outlook or Exchange with Rendezvous.
 He turned to the NFS Professional Services team to provide best-practices guidance and back it up with solid technology.

-The UT- IISCTM has training facilities, classrooms, and simulation equipment, all of which are in use constantly in order to turn out some of the best-educated medical students in the country.
+The UT- IISCTM has training facilities, classrooms, and simulation equipment, all of which are in use constantly.

 Natalie Appleton, Head of US Operations at NFS, says, “Stobbe particularly liked the fact that the simulation equipment could be effectively managed and scheduled in one system, alongside the more typical meeting and classroom space.”

-The simulation equipment is used by multiple healthcare students to help them train and provide a life-like experience as they learn to perform clinical procedures, such as taking accurate blood pressure readings, putting an IV in an arm, giving mouth-to-mouth resuscitation, or even performing surgery.
+The simulation equipment is used by multiple healthcare students to help them train and provide a life-like experience as they learn to perform clinical procedures.

 Since Rendezvous has the ability to manage any type of space as well as any type of resource, Stobbe and his colleagues felt it was flexible enough to support their unique equipment and set-up requirements.
 In fact, it was just a simple matter of configuring the simulation equipment into the Rendezvous database so it could be scheduled for use as needed.